dylanmc/CryptoBook/src/03_cryptol.rst

 Introducing Cryptol
 ===================

+..
+TODO
+   first "|" in a comprehension is pronounced "where"

 .. index:: algorithm, Cryptol

 Now that you understand how data can be represented in bits and have